How to Create Effective Gantt Charts Step by Step?

 Gantt charts are commonly used by project management teams to understand the current status and plan the future activities of the project.
 Most of the departments such as engineering, procurement, production, construction, etc. are managing their tasks, departmental works, responsibilities, and plans by gathering inputs provided by Gantt charts.

-Gantt charts are specifically presented with dates at the top and a list of activities in the rows.
-Typically, activities are presented as horizontal bars and the length of the bar shows the activity duration.
-The start point of the bar is the planned start date and the end point shows the planned finish date.
-Gantt charts are usually created in Excel or even specialized project management software tools.
+Gantt charts are specifically presented with dates at the top of the chart and a list of activities in the rows.
+Activities are presented as horizontal bars and the length of the bar shows the activity duration.
+The start point of the bar is the start date and the end point is the finish date.
+Gantt charts are usually created in Excel or even specialized project management software.

 By using a Gantt chart, you can easily see;